Opinion

 18

-Tree over 11 years ago
+Tree almost 12 years ago

 I think Tea has a point here.
 He just articulated it poorly.
 Reading most comments reveals that people are only replying out of emotional attachments to the issues at hand and ignoring the essence of the problem.
 Richard Nolan, your evidence cannot change the argument alone.
 It could be dismissed as an exception.